kiesraad/abacus/documentatie/state-machines/data-entry-state.md

 This document describes the states a data entry can have.
 The transition labels describe the endpoint that is used for performing the transition.
-The "save" endpoint which is used for [First/Second]EntryInProgress states is kept out, because Mermaid doesn't render self-loops too well.
+The `save` endpoint which is used for [First/Second]EntryInProgress states is kept out, because Mermaid doesn't render self-loops too well.
+All states except for `FirstEntryHasErrors` and `EntriesDifferent` also have a `reset` endpoint which transitions to the `Empty` state.

 Note the difference between `discard` and `reset`:
 - `discard` is a typist removing their own _in-progress_ entry (the `data_entry_discard` endpoint).
 Discarding an in-progress second entry keeps the finalised first entry.